yy7-f/Portfolio/README.md

 ## Hand Tracking and Finger Count using OpenCV

+e number of fingers.
 - Hand Tracking:
-Detecting and tracking 21 3D hand landmarks using mediapipe liblary faunctions.
+Detect and track 21 3D hand landmarks using OpenCV and mediapipe liblaries.
 - Finger Counter:
-Count the number of fingers using hand tracking module.
+Count the number of fingers Using hand tracking module.
 This is useful if you want the computer to perform tasks based on the number of fingers.

 [Github Link](https://github.com/yy7-f/Computer-Vision-Hand-Tracking-and-Finger-Count)